Intergovernmental Agreement on a National Framework for Responding to PFAS Contamination

 Additionally, in a parallel but separate process, the PFAS National Environmental Management Plan (PFAS NEMP) has been updated and endorsed by environment ministers.
 The PFAS NEMP establishes a practical basis for nationally consistent environmental guidance and standards for managing PFAS contamination.
 It is included as Appendix B to the PFAS Intergovernmental Agreement, as it is instrumental in ensuring nationally consistent responses to PFAS contamination.
 Version 2.0 of the National Environmental Management Plan (PFAS NEMP 2.0) has been published on the Department of Agriculture, Water and the Environment’s website.

-The updated Intergovernmental Agreement, updated appendices A (PFAS Contamination Response Protocol) and C (PFAS Information sharing, Communication and Engagement Guidelines), and the new National PFAS Position Statement (Appendix D), as well as links to all the other appendices, are available on the Council of Australian Governments website.
+The updated Intergovernmental Agreement, updated appendices A (PFAS Contamination Response Protocol) and C (PFAS Information sharing, Communication and Engagement Guidelines), and the new National PFAS Position Statement (Appendix D), as well as links to all the other appendices, are available on the National Federation Reform Council website.